Taylor-mode automatic differentiation for constructing molecular rovibrational Hamiltonian operators: Numerical procedure for KEO

 From the equations above, it follows that the KEO can be constructed automatically, provided a coordinate transformation function is defined that maps the internal vibrational coordinates $\xi_\lambda$ ($\lambda=1..M$) to the Cartesian coordinates $r_{i\alpha}$ of the atoms

 Defining such a transformation establishes, either implicitly or explicitly, an orientation of the Cartesian $x,y,z$ axes relative to the molecule.
 This orientation may itself vary with changes of the internal coordinates.
+Note that coordinate transformation must be invertible across the domain of the vibrational coordinates.

+High-order Taylor expansions of the coordinate mappings in \eqref{eq:r_i}, computed using AD tools, have been successfully employed in computational chemistry to accelerate geometry optimization, reaction path search, and classical trajectory integration~\cite{Rybkin_CompChem34_2013}.

 Popular choices for orientation of the molecular frame $x,y,z$ axes include the principal axes system (PAS) and the Eckart frame.
 The PAS choice minimizes the off-diagonal elements in the pure rotational block of the $G$-matrix, whereas the Eckart frame is designed to minimize the off-diagonal elements in the rovibrational (Coriolis) part of the $G$-matrix.
 The orientation of the molecular frame can be conveniently expressed using a rotation matrix $\mathbf{d}(\boldsymbol{\xi})$, which maps reference Cartesian coordinates of atoms (user-defined or derived from a Z-matrix) into the Eckart or PAS frame